snowch-notes/data-architecture/README-CDO-QUESTIONS.md

 # General

- - Has an analysis or discovery of organisational pain points been performed?
+ - Has an analysis or discovery of data related organisational pain points been performed?
+   - Do you have examples of poor data management resulting in operational inefficiencies?

 # Governance